-Criticality Alarm System is intended for criticality detection and evacuation signals during SNF unloading operations in the Lepse SNF storage tanks.
-This Criticality Alarm System is based on SRKS-01D Criticality Accident Alarm System made by DOZA Scientific&Production Company, Russia.
+Criticality Accident Alarm System is intended for criticality detection and evacuation signals during SNF unloading operations in the Lepse SNF storage tanks.
+This Criticality Accident Alarm System is based on SRKS-01D Criticality Accident Alarm System made by DOZA Scientific&Production Company, Russia.
 The SRKS-01D system hardware has a certificate approving its compliance with standards and codes issued by the Department for Nuclear and Radiation Safety and the Organization of Licensing and Approval Activities, part of ROSATOM State Atomic Energy Corporation.

-Sosny R&D Company developed the technical design of Criticality Alarm System and obtained the positive expert assessment on its nuclear safety from the IPPE Nuclear Safety Department.
+The Sosny R&D Company developed the technical design of Criticality Accident Alarm System and obtained the positive expert assessment on its nuclear safety from the IPPE Nuclear Safety Department.
 The technical design documentation justified locations of the criticality accident detector units at two monitoring points, identified the alarm setpoints, boundaries of the nuclear hazardous area and adequate (inadequate) radiation shielding.

 Each monitoring point has two backup criticality accident detecting units that are enclosed in lead shielded casings to minimize the background gamma radiation effect and the nuisance alarm probability.